-Protein powder is a popular nutritional supplement.
-Protein is an essential macronutrient that helps build muscle, repair tissue, and make enzymes and hormones.
+Protein powders are nutritional supplements that may help build muscle, repair tissue, and make enzymes and hormones.
 Using protein powder may also aid weight loss and help people tone their muscles.

 There are many different types of protein powder, including dairy-based and plant-based powders.
 In this article, we discuss some of the health benefits of protein powder and the different types available.

 Protein is one of the building blocks of bone, muscle, and skin.
 The body needs it to produce hormones, enzymes, and other chemicals.